fasiha/obsidian-ichi.moe-japanese/README.md

 ## Credits

-- Powered by Ichiran/[ichi.moe](https://ichi.moe) and Ichiran, an excellent Japanese text analyzer
+- Powered by Ichiran and [ichi.moe](https://ichi.moe), an excellent Japanese text analyzer (this plugin is not endorsed by or affiliated by Ichiran or [ichi.moe](https://ichi.moe))
 - Ruby tag functionality powered by [JmdictFurigana](https://github.com/Doublevil/JmdictFurigana)
 - JmdictFurigana and Ichiran both build atop the legendary [JMdict](https://en.wikipedia.org/wiki/JMdict) project